 Right Angle Club 2010

 Whatever the complete truth of all these suppositions, they lead the casual reader to let his thoughts meander.
-There's a similarity here to a great many other prohibitions and adherences, tenaciously adhered to, resulting in elections won and lost, provoking scorn heaped on non believers.
-And even to totally unrelated legislation getting derailed, because legislative representatives were unwise enough to take a stand on this one.
+There's a similarity here to a great many other prohibitions and adherence, tenaciously adhered to, resulting in elections won and lost, provoking scorn heaped on non-believers.
+And even to totally unrelated legislation getting derailed because legislative representatives were unwise enough to take a stand on this one.
 Pro or con.